BCBA® Certification & Requirements: A Step-by-Step Guide

 What Is BCBA® Certification?

-As of October 2022, the Board has certified:
+As of January 2025, the Board has certified:

 These certification programs are accredited by the National Commission for Certifying Agencies (NCCA), an independent agency that has been regulating credentialing organizations since 1989.
 In many industries, NCCA-accredited programs have become the professional standard.
-So even in states where BCBA® certification isn’t a government-mandated requirement, employers often require or at least favor certified behavior analysts.
+Therefore, even in states where BCBA® certification isn’t a government-mandated requirement, employers often require or at least favor certified behavior analysts.

 How Do You Qualify to Take the BCBA® Exam?